simonbogaerts/Bogsi.Quotable/README.md

 ## What is Quotable?

-A massively, over-engineered, best-practice-filled-solution using dotnet.
+A massively, over-engineered, try-as-I-go-along project using dotnet.
 It's a CRUD interface for quotes and their respectable origins, nothing more, nothing less.

 It's a personal experiment where I take a deep dive in a lot of stuff I haven't gotten the chance to use a lot in my professional career.
 I'll be taking a deeper look at Docker, Valkey, Serilog, Seq, Mediatr, MassTransit, RabbitMQ, SonarQube, Keycloak, Test Containers and integration testing in general, AutoMapper, FluentValidation, FluentAssertions, and a couple of design patterns like Saga, Decorator, Result Monad, Flyweight, Builder, Request-Response, etc...